 - Keep The Paperwork

 - Commit to Your Payments

 Bargaining with a dealership for a new car is often stressful for customers.
 Add a bad credit history to the mix and it can be an anxious time indeed.
-Whether you live in Hamilton, Oshawa, Trenton, Sudbury, Thunder Bay, Belleville, Scarborough, Etobicoke, Brampton, Mississauga, Kitchener, Waterloo, Timmins, London or anywhere else in Ontario, preparation is key when shopping for a car loan with less than stellar credit.
-There are definite steps you'll want to take before walking into a dealership to ensure a smooth transaction.
-We've provided some helpful tips below to make the process more successful and less stressful.
+Whether you live in Hamilton, Oshawa, Trenton, Sudbury, Thunder Bay, Belleville, Scarborough, Etobicoke, Brampton, Mississauga, Kitchener, Waterloo, Timmins, London or anywhere else in Ontario, preparation is key when shopping for a poor credit car loan with less than stellar credit.
+There are definite steps you’ll want to take before walking into a dealership to ensure a smooth transaction.
+We’ve provided some helpful tips below to make the process more successful and less stressful.

 Tip 1: Determine Your Needs

 What do you need from your vehicle?
-You definitely don't want to buy a car that is larger than you require, or that features amenities you really don't need: both lead to higher costs overall.
-It can be tempting to buy a vehicle with all the latest bells and whistles, but what are your actual day to day needs as a driver?
+You definitely don’t want to buy a car that is larger than you require, or that features amenities you really don’t need: both lead to higher costs overall.
+It can be tempting to buy a vehicle with all the latest bells and whistles, but what are your actual day-to-day needs as a driver?
 Conversely, do you have a large family, or does your job/business require you to transport goods on a regular basis?
-You don't do yourself any favours buying a car that fails to meet such needs.
+You don’t do yourself any favors buying a car that fails to meet such needs.
 Other factors to consider include gas mileage, your total daily commute, and anticipated routine maintenance.
 Get a firm grip on what you actually need and what costs will be involved in meeting those needs before walking into the dealership.
-It will lessen the temptation to worsen your financial situation with a car that isn't just right for your individual and family needs.
+It will lessen the temptation to worsen your financial situation with a car that isn’t just right for your individual and family needs.